Written By: Robert E. Sheriff, CIH, CSP, President

 - Medical Evaluation 1910.134 (e)

 A determination of whether an employee is capable of wearing a respirator must be performed before a worker is fit tested or required to use the respirator in the workplace.
+If an individual is exposed to the OSHA regulated substances for 30 days or longer in a given year, an appropriate physical and medical history questionnaire must be completed to be authorized to wear a respirator.

 - Initial and Annual Fit Testing and Training 1910.134 (f) (1) d (f) (2)